shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_CredentialService.md

 ###System Assumptions (External Dependencies)
  -  The default driver for Keystone Credential Service is SQL.
- -  The path for policy.json file is rightly configured in the Keystone configuration file.
-In addition, it can be enforced.

 ###Security Objective
  - Provide authentic CRUD operation for Credential Services.